-We're improving the theory to account for the discrepancy between theory and reality."

 Engineering Programs

+engineering.vanderbilt.edu/ academics/undergraduate.aspx

 In addition to foundations in math, chemistry, physics, and the liberal arts, our eight academic majors provide depth of study in a wide variety of traditional engineering disciplines and some that can be customized based on individual interests.
 Minors as well as electives should be selected carefully to fulfill a specific purpose and in consultation with your academic adviser.

 Biomedical Engineering

 Bachelor of Engineering

 Biomedical engineering applies engineering concepts to specific and practical problems in biology, medicine, and health care.
 It attempts to quantify biological events for the purpose of creating and improving upon diagnostic practices and treatment protocols.
 The main areas of study in our biomedical engineering program include biophotonics, biomaterials, medical imaging, gene therapy, and technology-guided surgical devices.

 Chemical Engineering

 Bachelor of Engineering

 Chemical and biomolecular engineering plays a key role in the development and production of pharmaceuticals and bioengineered materials for medical applications.
 Chemical engineers are also concerned with process control techniques and production in the development of high-strength composites and specialty polymers, semiconductors and microelectronic devices, and a variety of other products.